sagemath/trac_to_gh/Issue 4747.md

 # Issue 4747: [with patch; needs review] add custom hash function for cusps.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4747

 Original creator: was